Special routes of U.S. Route 60: Mountain Grove business loop

 Business US 60 in Mountain Grove begins on the west side of the city at an interchange with US 60.
 It follows the old alignment of US 60, heading into the city on Third Street.
 In the center of Mountain Grove is an intersection with Route 95.
 Third Street becomes State Street east of downtown and the business route leaves Mountain Grove.
 It rejoins the main route east of Mountain Grove at the unincorporated community of Dunn.

 Cabool business loop

 Business US 60 in Cabool follows an old alignment of US 60 through the city.
 West of the city, the business route leaves the main highway at an interchange and enters Cabool as Ozark Street.
 At Elm Street is the northern terminus of Route 181.
 Ozark Street curves to the northeast, eventually intersecting U.S. Route 63.
 Business 60 turns south in a concurrency with US 63 and rejoins the main highway southeast of Cabool.

 Willow Springs business loop

 Business US 60 in Willow Springs is joined with Business US 63 its entire length (as are the main highways around the city).
 In downtown Willow Springs, Business 60/63 intersects Route 137 at Harris Street.
-The business routes rejoin the main highway on the southeast part of the city.
+The business routes rejoin the main highway in the southeast part of the city.